For information on wildfires in California, please click here.

-California is the western-most state of the continental U.S., situated on the southern end of the west coast.
+California is situated on the southern end of the west coast of the United States.

 California is the ultimate dream holiday playground.
 The state is compact and diverse, from snowy peaks, through rocky deserts to the immaculate coastline.
 No matter your passion, the Golden State has something for everyone, whether you’re travelling on a family road trip, a gap year tour of iconic destinations and events, or a luxury culinary adventure, California showcases the best of the United States.